Tarzan (musical)

-Tarzan is a musical based on the Walt Disney Animation Studios 1999 film of the same name.
-The songs are written by Phil Collins with a book by David Henry Hwang.
+Tarzan is a musical based on the Walt Disney Animation Studios 1999 film of the same name, with music and lyrics by Phil Collins, and a book by David Henry Hwang.
 The musical follows Tarzan, who is raised by gorillas in West Africa.
 He meets Jane, a young English naturalist, and falls in love, unknowing that Jane's entourage plans to kill the gorillas.

 The original Broadway production opened in 2006, directed and designed by Bob Crowley with choreography by Meryl Tankard.
 The production ran for 35 previews and 486 performances.
 Subsequently, the show has been staged in several other countries and by regional theatres.

 Background

 A workshop was held in 2004, with Daniel Manche as the Child Tarzan, Matthew Morrison as the Adult Tarzan, Adam Pascal as Tarzan Storyteller and Laura Bell Bundy as Jane.
 Pascal's part was cut from the production when it opened on Broadway.
 The original production began previews on Broadway on March 24, 2006, and officially opened at the Richard Rodgers Theatre on May 10.
 Danton Burroughs, grandson of Edgar Rice Burroughs, attended the opening night party, as did Phil Collins.
 The production was nominated for a Tony Award for Best Lighting Design of a Musical.

 The musical follows the plot of the Disney film, with a few minor changes.
 Some alterations include the female gorilla Terk being changed to male for the musical, while Tantor the elephant is absent completely.